viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 In the **Control** tab, click on your base component and enable the detection camera from the **Live Feeds** section.

-Next, enable the keyboard and move your rover around until your camera detects the configured color.
+Next, enable the keyboard and move your rover around until your camera detects the specified color.
 Each time the camera detects the color, you will see a red rectangle around the color labeled with the detection confidence level.

 ![Base component panel displaying an example color detection.](/tutorials/try-viam-color-detection/detected-example.png)

-If you scroll down in the **Control** tab, you can also click on the detectionCam's own section to view its stream there.
+Scroll down in the **Control** tab and select the dedicated section for detectionCam to access its live stream.

 ## Next Steps